 Many classes are taught by State Certified teachers from Belmont Community Adult School, which is the largest adult school in the nation.
 Life Skills classes such as Anger Management, Domestic Violence Batter’s class and Victims’ class, and Smoking Cessation classes are taught by certified instructors.
 The Learning Center uses the Edmuntum Learning System to enrich the academic study of our student population.

 Each student is individually assessed by a State Certified Student Counselor to determine his/her academic strength, weakness and learning style in order to create the ideal strategy for success.
-The assessment is extremely through.
+The assessment is extremely thorough.

 Spiritual Life Studies: